 Step 3: Choose ‘Test plan’ from the dropdown list

 Step 4: Choose to which user you want to assign from the dropdown list

-Step 5: Choose required test suites from the list
+Step 5: Choose required test cases from the list

-Note: If a test case is failed you can add it in the same screen itself.
+Note: If a test case is failed you can add it to the same screen itself.

 Generate & Share Reports

 Finally, we have executed the test cases, so now our next step is to generate the reports.

 Step 2: Share the link with your team to access the test run report

 If you want to try it out and see how well it can work for you, they offer an unlimited free trial.